metaplex-foundation/docs/docs/overviews/features_overview.md

 VR | .gib
 HTML | .html

 Max 2GB file.
-Limit doe to browser memory constraints.
+Limit due to browser memory constraints.

 Keep in mind that the Metaplex tool does not support previews yet for the vast majority of file types.